synthetos/g2/README.md

 - **Planner and Motion Changes**
   - Junction Integration Time - the `{jt:...}` parameter is now the way to set cornering velocity limits.
 Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
 JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
-This command replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.
+This parameter replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.
   - Deprecated `{ja:...}` global parameter.
 Will return error.
   - Deprecated `{_jd:...}` per-axis parameter.
 Will return error.